reduxjs/redux/docs/Troubleshooting.md

 Sometimes, you are trying to dispatch an action, but your view does not update.
 Why does this happen?
 There may be several reasons for this.

-#### Never mutate reducer arguments
+#### Never mutate seducer arguments

 It is tempting to modify the `state` or `action` passed to you by Redux.
 Don't do this!

-Redux assumes that you never mutate the objects it gives to you in the reducer. **Every single time, you must return the new state object.** Even if you don't use a library like [Immutable](https://facebook.github.io/immutable-js/), you need to completely avoid mutation.
+Redux assumes that you never mutate the objects it gives to you in the seducer. **Every single time, you must return the new state object.** Even if you don't use a library like [Immutable](https://facebook.github.io/immutable-js/), you need to completely avoid mutation.

 Immutability is what lets [react-redux](https://github.com/gaearon/react-redux) efficiently subscribe to fine-grained updates of your state.
 It also enables great developer experience features such as time travel with [redux-devtools](http://github.com/gaearon/redux-devtools).

-For example, a reducer like this is wrong because it mutates the state:
+For example, a seducer like this is wrong because it mutates the state:

 ```js
 function todos(state = [], action) {